Need a some extra closet storage? Check out this post for how to build this stand alone DIY closet cabinet!

-When we built our garage apartment house a few months ago, our plan was that eventually, when we built our forever house next door, this would become my shop space.
-So we wanted it to be as open as possible for later when I had workbenches and tool carts in here.
-But that means we didn’t want to build out a closet.
+When we built our garage apartment house a few years ago, our plan was that eventually, when we built our forever house next door, this would become my shop space.

 I thought living here for a year, or two without a closet wouldn’t be a big deal.
-We got one of those cheap, plastic clothes racks from Walmart and had a few boxes a piece kind of situated where they were easy to dig through.
-One week in and we were both already sick of the mess.
-Plus, you could literally see the pile of clothes, and shoes from any where in the house because, well, it was so open.
-This is NOT OKAY.
+But, one week in and we were both already sick of the mess.

-So if you are living in a home with little to no closet space…or maybe you just have more clothes than you know what to do with, I’ll show you how I built these.
-And while we are talking about organization, I’ve teamed up with several super talented ladies who are also sharing their creative DIY storage and organization ideas today and I’ve included links to their projects as well at the bottom of this post.
+If you’re living in a home with little to no closet space…or maybe you just have more clothes than you know what to do with, I’ll show you how to add some closet space with these easy DIY cabinets.

 This post contains affiliate links.
 Please see policies page.